Hgoatly/Discover-Skane/README.md

 good colour match with all of the images used throughout the site.
 The text colour is #fff (white) as it makes a good contrast with the background, and makes the text easy to read.

 - **Enter Button:** The Skåne flag is a yellow cross on a red background. #dc3545 (red) was chosen for the background of the enter button, and #d8b54d (yellow) was chosen for the text.
 This is to represent the Skåne flag.
+Whilst, this yellow is perhaps not as bright as the colour on the Skåne flag, it was chosen because text written in a brighter yellow was more difficult to read against the background colours used on the site.
 On a desktop, when the button is hovered over, the text colour changes to white.
 This is a metaphor for crossing the bridge into Skåne, as the Danish flag is a white cross on a red background.
 It is representative of what the picture suggests: that you are leaving Denmark to enter Skåne.

 - **Navbar and Footer, Card Headers and 'Top of Page' Button:** The background colour of each of these elements is #4f4646, and the text colour is #fff.
 It was deliberately decided that they should be the same colours as on the